quxiaofeng/lps/lps.md

 Fig. 1 Web camera based palmprint capturing devices address the illumination and tracking problems. (a) The double camera design by Han et al. ([Han et al., 2007b][Han2007b] captures both a visible spectrum image and a near-infrared image for tracking. (b) The environment-restrained design by Goh et al. ([Goh et at., 2008][Ong2008]) protects the optical path from environmental light. (c) The closed design by Zhu and Zhang ([Zhu amd Zhang, 2010][Zhu2010]) does not only protect} the optical path, but also distributes the light evenly.

-This paper is organized as follows: Section {sec_review} reviews existing acquisition systems.
-In Section {sec_sys}, the details of the structure and each component of our line-scan palmprint acquisition system (LPS) are presented.
-In Section {sec_exp}, the system performance is evaluated by verification experiments.
+This paper is organized as follows: Section [2](#exsiting-systems) reviews existing acquisition systems.
+In Section [3](#line-scan-palmprint-system-design), the details of the structure and each component of our line-scan palmprint acquisition system (LPS) are presented.
+In Section [4](#experiment-and-comparison), the system performance is evaluated by verification experiments.
 Comparisons between the proposed system and area-based systems are also presented here.
-Section  {sec_concl} concludes this paper.
+Section [5](#conclusion) concludes this paper.

-## Existing Systems {sec_review}
+## 2 Existing Systems

 There are three different kinds of palmprint acquisition systems capturing palmprint images in different conditions:} Flatbed scanners capture pressed images [Ong2003, Han2003, Connie2005, Lin2005, Goh2006, Badrinath2007, Zheng2007a, Struc2008}.
 Systems with a digital camera or a web camera that} capture unconstrained images [Shu1998, Kumar2003, Han2007b, Ong2008, Chaudhary2009, Zhu2010, Ong2010,Aykut2013, Genovese2014}.
 Systems with a pegged flat platen surface that} capture stable images [Kong2002, Zhang2003a, Kong2003, Wong2005, Kong2006, Hao2008, Wang2008, Kong2009, Li2009, Zhang2009, Zhang2010, Zhang2010b}.

-### subsection{Flatbed Scanner}
+### 2.1 Flatbed Scanner

 A flatbed scanner captures contact palmprint images in high resolution.
 It has been utilized as a palmprint scanner by many researchers [Ong2003, Han2003, Connie2005, Lin2005, Goh2006, Badrinath2007, Zheng2007a, Struc2008}.
 The scanning time of a flatbed scanner is typically \SI{10}{s} -- \SI{20}{s} for a \SI{300}{dpi} A4 size scan.

-### subsection{Web Camera Based Systems}
+### 2.2 Web Camera Based Systems

 Web cameras are fast, flexible, and very compact.
 They are suitable for real-time video surveillance applications.
 WCBS have been} examined by a number} of researchers, mainly Han et al. [Han2007b}, Goh et al. [Ong2008}, and Zhu and Zhang [Zhu2010}.} They made great contributions in real-time palmprint tracking and in optimizing illumination.}